Mercedes-EQ: Vision EQXX

 The automaker has already provided glimpses of the concept, known as the Vision EQXX, and in November its R&D chief, Markus Schaefer, confirmed via a LinkedIn post that the reveal will take place on 3 January 2022.
 The car will highlight the automaker's stand at the Consumer Electronics Show, which kicks off in Las Vegas, Nevada, on 5 January.

+Future

+Mercedes-Benz phased out the EQ- prefix from its electric vehicles after the first-generation models come to the end of their life cycles, with electric vehicles to instead adopt the ‘with EQ Technology’ suffix.
+The battery-electric G580 with EQ Technology marked the start of the new EV naming strategy.
+It will be followed by the battery-electric version of the third-generation CLA as the first vehicle built on the electric-first platform Mercedes Modular Architecture (MMA).
+An electric version of the CLA Shooting Brake, and EQA and EQB replacements will be built on the same platform.

+Mercedes-Benz cancelled the electric MB.EA Large platform intended to underpin follow-on versions of the Mercedes-Benz EQE and EQS electric sedans and SUVs, instead working on to evolve the EVA2 platform.
+However, the MB.EA Medium is still in development.
+The first model built on the MB.EA platform is an all-electric version of the GLC, which will serve as an indirect replacement for the EQC.
+However, the ICE variant of the GLC will remain on a developed version of the existing MRA architecture.

+Electric versions of C-Class, E-Class and S-Class are in development.

 Trademark dispute

 In March 2017, Chinese automaker Chery filed a complaint with the Trademark Office of the State Administration for Industry and Commerce in China regarding the use of 'EQ', as Chery was using the name 'eQ' for an electric version of its QQ3 city car since 2015.
 The dispute was resolved in July 2017, with Chery retaining the rights to use 'eQ' with numerical models and Mercedes-Benz to use 'EQ' with alphabetical models.

-Mercedes-Benz has trademarked the terms EQA, EQB, EQE, EQG, and EQS.
+In May 2018, Mercedes-Benz trademarked the terms EQA, EQB, EQE, EQG, and EQS.